Waleed-Shafiq/elosys/elosys-zkp/README.md

 # elosys-zkp

-This is the foundation of the Iron Fish project that knows about the [Sapling](https://github.com/zcash/librustzcash/tree/master/zcash_primitives/src/sapling) API and its zero-knowledge [proving mechanism](https://github.com/zcash/librustzcash/tree/master/zcash_proofs/src/sapling).
+This is the foundation of the Elosys project that knows about the [Sapling](https://github.com/zcash/librustzcash/tree/master/zcash_primitives/src/sapling) API and its zero-knowledge [proving mechanism](https://github.com/zcash/librustzcash/tree/master/zcash_proofs/src/sapling).

-Iron Fish uses the BLS12 curve.
+Elosys uses the BLS12 curve.

 Much of the code here was originally forked from https://github.com/zcash/librustzcash